 Some refiners specialize in the production of either primary or secondary lead, but others produce both types.
 Refiners that produce both types charge the same price for them.
 In addition, no distinguishing pattern exists between the prices charged by producers of primary lead and those charged by producers of secondary lead.

 Therefore, the prices discussed in this report apply to both primary and secondary lead metal.

 domestic lead refiners, which produced 63 percent of U.S. primary lead and unalloyed secondary lead in 1975, responded to questionnaires with information on prices.
 Thirteen purchasers of lead reported prices on purchases that represented 43 percent of domestic unmanufactured lead consumption in 1975.
 Information on U.S. prices was also obtained from Metals Week, which publishes prices obtained through its survey of lead refiners.
-Two Canadian lead exporters reported prices that were representative of nearly all of the 1975 lead imports from Canada, one Canadian exporter reported prices for 1973 and 1974, and one importer of Canadian lead reported prices for information on lead imported from Australia in 1975, and price information on lead importer.
+Two Canadian lead exporters reported prices that were representative of nearly all of the 1975 lead imports from Canada, one Canadian exporter reported prices for 1973 and 1974, and one importer of Canadian lead reported prices for 1973 and 1974.
+No lead was imported from Australia in 1975, and price information on lead imported from Australia in 1973 and 1974 was reported by an importer.